Antonboom/testifylint/README.md

 **Enabled by default**: true <br>
 **Reason**: More appropriate `testify` API with clearer failure message.

-P.S.
 Additionally, variables starting with `zero` are considered to have zero values.

 ---